learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 Again, you can find out the nature of each field in a resource object (whether it's an object or a list, which sub-fields it contains, etc.) with the `kubectl explain` command.

-## Switching Contexts and Namespaces
+## Kubeconfig Contexts and Namespaces

 `kubectl` depends on a type of configuration file called **kubeconfig file** (described [here](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) and [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) in the docs).
 A kubeconfig file contains all the information that `kubectl` needs to connect and authenticate to a Kubernetes cluster (more precisely, to the API server of a Kubernetes cluster).